junxit/us-congress-bills-116/bill.md

 ---
 legis-num: H.R.
 1830
 congress: 116th CONGRESS
-session: 1st Session
+session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 1830

-> To require the Secretary of the Treasury to mint coins in commemoration of the National Purple Heart Hall of Honor.
+That the bill from the House of Representatives (H.R.
+1830) entitled “An Act to require the Secretary of the Treasury to mint coins in commemoration of the National Purple Heart Hall of Honor.”, do pass with the following

+*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title